Enterprise Risk Management (Eco 617)

 Course Description

-At Delta Airlines, a computer problem resulted in $150M in losses The Deepwater Horizon accident cost BP an estimated $65B.
+At Delta Airlines, a computer problem resulted in $150M in losses.
+The Deepwater Horizon accident cost BP an estimated $65B.
 Both of these accidents could have been easily prevented.
 How can companies better manage the risks they face?

 Risk management is a process that begins with identification of risks and opportunities the firm faces.
 Students will learn different methods for risk identification, and their strengths and weaknesses.
 Risk identification is extremely important since firms are often unaware of the risks they face as the examples from Delta and BP illustrate.
 After risks are identified, the next step is to measure the risk.
 Students will learn how to measure possible outcomes and the likelihood of each outcome.
 After the risk is measured, the risk officer can make a decision about how much risk mitigation to undertake.
 Some risks are worth taking and it is impossible to eliminate all risk.
 Students will learn how to mitigate risk and how to decide which risk mitigation activities are worthwhile.
 Finally, the risk management process continues by monitoring the risk, which may change over time.